MacPherson strut: Design

 A MacPherson strut uses a wishbone, or a substantial compression link stabilized by a secondary link, which provides a mounting point for the hub carrier or axle of the wheel.
 The lower arm system provides both lateral and longitudinal location of the wheel.
 The upper part of the hub carrier is rigidly fixed to the bottom of the outer part of the strut proper.
 That slides up and down the inner part of it, which extends upwards directly to a mounting in the body shell of the vehicle.
 The line from the top mount of the strut to the bottom ball joint on the control arm gives the steering axis inclination.
 The axis of the strut may be angled inwards from the steering axis at the bottom, to clear the tyre, which makes the bottom follow an arc when steering.

-The MacPherson strut benefited from introduction of unitary construction, because its design requires substantial vertical space and a strong top mount, which unibody construction can provide.
+The MacPherson strut benefited from introduction of unibody construction, because its design requires substantial vertical space and a strong top mount, which unibody construction can provide.
 Unibody construction also distributes suspension stresses.
 The strut will usually carry both the coil spring, on which the body is suspended, and the shock absorber, which is usually in the form of a cartridge mounted within the strut (see coilover).
 The strut can also have the steering arm built into the lower outer portion.
 The whole assembly is very simple and can be pre-assembled into a unit.
 As well, the elimination of the upper control arm allows for more width in the engine compartment, which is useful for smaller cars, particularly with transverse-mounted engines, such as most front wheel drive vehicles have.
 The assembly can be further simplified, if needed, by substituting an anti-roll bar (torsion bar) for the radius arm.
 For those reasons, it has become almost ubiquitous with low cost manufacturers.
 Furthermore, it offers an easy method to set suspension geometry.

 Many modern versions replace the lower control arm with a wishbone.
 An anti-roll bar is optional and, if present, is attached by a ball-jointed rod to the spring-damper, or by a ball or elastomerically jointed rod to the wishbone.